 Each year, review sites continue to hold the greatest influence on consumers.
 There was a slight decrease in the numbers for reviews for this year but well within the margin of statistical errors.
 This may also be because of the new “referral” and “word of mouth” categories.
 Not surprisingly, the Traditional Yellow Pages decreased in influence,.
 A company’s website is decreasing each year, perhaps due to a distrust in a business’ own marketing or advertising efforts.
 However, we believe consumers are referencing listings and reviews on the review sites rather than reviewing a company’s website (it’s just easier to find).
 According to Edelman’s Trust Barometer, 3 out of 4 people avoid advertising efforts altogether.
 Interestingly, the influence of ads on TV, newspaper, and online has increased this year.

 In the last seven years of surveys, women have repeatedly chosen reviews as the highest influence on services for the family.
 Women often research and make decisions regarding the family in terms of gifts as well as services, therefore validating the importance of reputation.

 ADVERTISING AND WEBSITE TRUST IS ON THE DECLINE

-With the introduction of “referral” and “word of mouth” this year as separate categories that people could choose, the two combined beat out advertising online, and on TV, radio and newspaper.
+With the introduction of “referral” and “word of mouth” this year as separate categories that people could choose, the two combined beats out advertising online, and on TV, radio and newspaper.
 There is an increasing distrust in a company’s own marketing efforts to promote their services, perhaps due to public knowledge that they are company funded and produced.
-It is interesting to note though, that the referral and word of mouth categories are often influenced by advertising and a company’s website, if a consumer has done proper research.
+It is interesting to note though, that the referral and word-of-mouth categories are often influenced by advertising and a company’s website if a consumer has done proper research.
 However, over and over again consumers trust another form of marketing that cannot be bought; reviews and reputation.